tengfei-xy/siyuan-plugin-share-system/README.md

 Create button, suitable for first creation and subsequent update pages.
 An updated page indicates a change in content or theme.

-**Cross domain instructions**

-Other web pages will be gradually supported after the web page problems are fixed.

 **Log description**

 When debugging, please adjust the log level to "all levels" in the console.